Overview

 Session IV – Outlook for the Economy

 Tariffs have upended decades of U.S. trade policy, even as the economy keeps growing.
 Markets focus on the Fed’s next moves, and even its independence.
-Join us for this session and we’ll get insights on where the U.S. and word economy may be headed next.
+Join us for this session and we’ll get insights on where the U.S. and world economy may be headed next.

 Session V – Nutrition Policies & Trends